KMoszczyc/youtube-converter/README.md

 ## Instruction 📄
 Go to
 💻 https://ytmp3-converter.herokuapp.com/
-(it may take a few seconds as heroku dynos go to sleep mode if unused for a while)
+(it may take a few seconds to load as heroku dynos go to sleep mode if unused for a while)

 - Paste youtube link of desired song to the text area
 - Click 'Convert' and wait for download button to pop up